xeoron/Tunnel-Check/README.md

     crontab -e

-Step 2) Turn to edit-mode and past
+Step 2) Turn to Edit-Mode and Paste

     Press 'i'
     Paste this into the crontab for it to run once per minute:

     * * * * * /bin/bash /opt/local/bin/tunnel_check.sh > /dev/null

-Step 3) Save and quit crontab
+Step 3) Save and Quit Crontab

     Press ":wq" followed by the enter key